criticalinsight/trade_guys/_posts/2018-06-04-china-the-dust-never-settles.md

 image_caption: ''
 image_credit: Frederic J. Brown/AFP/Getty Images
 show_image_on_single_post: true
+excerpt: 'The U.S.-China trade battle appears to have no end in sight.
+The Trump administration appears to want it all from China: market access concessions, a reduction in the trade deficit, and significant internal Chinese reforms. '

 ---
 The U.S.-China trade battle appears to have no end in sight.
 The Trump administration appears to want it all from China: market access concessions, a reduction in the trade deficit, and significant internal Chinese reforms.
 Tariffs are the administration’s tool of choice for accomplishing those objectives, although they have introduced other restrictions.